tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_9_Discovery_Navigating_Results_Tab.md

 ## Navigating the Results Tab

 After the DPM system has searched the databases of all systems within the company for PII data, you can search within the Discovery Results at a detailed level.
 The Results tab displays these details, letting you narrow down the list by a number of filters.
 You can manage the Results List view in a variety of ways using the drop-down lists along the top of the screen.

-If you know the Discovery ID of the Request you submitted, you can manually enter it into the **Discovery ID** field.
+**Note**: If you know the Discovery ID of the Request you submitted, you can manually enter it into the **Discovery ID** field.
 This is the only search option that does not provide a drop-down list of choices.

 ### Filtering Results